 The Winter Olympics started about 30 years after the summer Olympics and were originally held in the same year.
 In 1994 they moved to the midpoint between summer Olympic Games.

-Read all the latest news about the next Winter Games.
+Read all the details about the next Winter Games.

 - Sochi 2014